-1 2 ADVISORY OPINION 2010-23 3 4 5 6 7 Jan Witold Baran, Esq.
-Caleb P. Burns, Esq.
-Wiley Rein, LLP DRAFT 1776 K Street NW Washington, DC 20006 8 9 Dear Messrs.
-Baran and Burns: 10 We are responding to your advisory opinion request on behalf of CTIA - The 11 Wireless Association ("CTIA"), concerning the application of the Federal Election 12 Campaign Act of 1971, as amended ("the Act"), and Commission regulations to the 13 pledging of contributions to Federal candidates, political parties, and other political 14 committees (collectively "political committees") by sending text messages to Common 15 Short Codes ("Codes") over wireless networks.
-The Commission concludes that CTIA's 16 proposal for wireless service providers and connection aggregators to proceed under their 17 current business practices to process contributions to political committees would not be 18 permissible under the Act and Commission regulations.
-19 Background 20 The facts presented in this advisory opinion are based on your letter received on 21 September 10, 2010.
-22 CTIA is an incorporated nonprofit trade association that represents the wirnless 23 communications industry.
-Members of CTIA include wireless service providers and their 24 suppliers, as well as providers and manufacturers of wireless data services and products.
-25 CTIA, through its Common Short Code Administration ("Code Administration"), 26 manages the Codes.
-The Codes are five- or six-digit numbers to which wireless users can 27 send text messages to access mobile content.
-The Code Administration oversees the
+1 2 ADVISORY OPINION 2010-23 3 Jan Witold Baran, Esq.
+4 Caleb P. Burns, Esq.
+RAFT 5 Wiley Rein, LLP 6 1776 K Street NW 7 Washington, DC 20006 i : 8 9 Dear Messrs.
+Baran and Burns: 10 We are responding to your advisory opinion request on behalf of CT A - The 11 Wireless Association ("CTIA"), concerning the application of the Federal Election : 12 Campaign Act of 1971, as amended ("the Act"), and Commission regulation s to the 13 pledging of contributions to Federal candidates, political parties, and other p olitical 14 committees (collectively "political committees") by sending text messages to Common i 15 Short Codes ("Codes") over wireless networks.
+The Commission concludes that CTIA's 16 proposal for wireless service providers and connection aggregators to procee d under their : 17 current business practices to process contributions to political committees we ould not be 18 permissible under the Act and Commission regulations. ; 19 Background i 20 The facts presented in this advisory opinion are based on your letter r eceived on ; 21 September 10, 2010. • 22 CTIA is an incorporated nonprofit trade association that represents the e wireless 23 communications industry.
+Members of CTIA include wireless service provide ters and their : .
+24. suppliers, as well as providers and manufacturers of wireless data services ar d products.
+25 CTIA, through its Common Short Code Administration ("Code Administration") on"), : 26 manages the Codes.
+The Codes are five- or six-digit numbers to which wirel ess users can 27 send text messages to access mobile content.
+The Code Administration over sees the

 - 1 technical and operational aspects of Code functions and maintains a single database of - 2 Codes.
 The Code Administration leases Codes to entities, who use them for a variety of - 3 purposes, including sweepstakes, opinion polling, mobile coupons, and charitable - 4 donations.
-A prominent example of the use of Codes was the Red Cross's utilization of a - 5 Code to allow wireless users to pledge ten dollar donations to the organization's - 6 earthquake reiief efforts in Haiti ln 2010.
+A prominent example of the use of Codes was the Red Cross's utilization of a - 5 Code to allow wireless users to pledge ten dollar donations to the organization's - 6 earthquake relief efforts in Haiti in 2010.